yannick-cw/poc_analyzer/README.md

 # The Political Opinion Classifier

 This is a project by Yannick Gladow and Simon Wanner.
-The goal is to correctly classify political opinion based on data from reddit.
+The goal is to correctly classify text data to political opinion based on data from reddit.

 ## The Idea
 What if you could predict the political opinion of a person automatically by just looking at the posts he does in social media?